sfosc/sfosc/content/en/docs/Business-Models/free-software-product.md

 Yes.
 By keeping 100% of the software open source, and not producing any proprietary features, the community is free to collaborate with the upstream.
 A 100% free downstream distribution can be created, and distributed - optionally with complete monetization.
+Note that there might be an incentive for Free Software Product companies to limit access to key documentation to support contract holders.